As a landlord, there is a lot to understand about rental property maintenance and repairs.

 In this article, we will help you better understand the issues related to keeping your property safe and habitable.
-Repairs and maintenance for your rental houses are just necessary evils that you will need to handle each year.
+Repairs and maintenance for your rental houses are just necessary evils you will need to handle each year.

 Rental property maintenance and repairs are probably the most overlooked expenses with investors regarding a prospective rental portfolio they want to buy.
 The truth is, though, no matter what shape your property is in when you rent it, there will be the eventual maintenance call that you will need to address.

-Nothing can slow you down (or get you in trouble) more than a bad contractor.
+Nothing can slow you down or get you in trouble more than a lousy contractor.
 Faulty work, slow work, or no work have the potential to bring your rehab or maintenance work to a screeching halt.
 It also makes you look unprofessional in the eyes of your tenant or prospective tenant.

 It’s tempting to find and use a contractor whose prices are the cheapest.
 And we understand the need to handle your investment dollars wisely.
 But be careful; you often get what you pay for.

 That isn’t to say that low-priced contractors always do a poor job; we know some solid contractors at the lower end of the cost spectrum.

 Still, you need to be careful.
 Poorly done work can come back and cost you double to fix.
 We have plenty of stories about that if you want to hear them.

 Now that you have an idea of what to avoid, here are a few tips on what to look for in a qualified contractor for your rental property.

 It’s crucial to know if the contractor you partner with is licensed and insured.
 Why is this so vital?